tailhook/vagga/docs/conventions.rst

-    The documentation may be built by the same container that application runs or different one, or even just inherit from application's one (useful when some of the documentation is extracted from code).
+    The documentation may be built by the same container that application runs or different one, or even just inherit from application's one (useful when some of the documentation is extracted from the code).